 The project revolves around a series of interrelated key concepts: co-creativity and experimental exhibiting, relationality, cultural subjecthood, emotional citizenship and diaspora.
 We address ideas of relationality, as a way to explore how ethnographic museums and collections are sites around which relationships are built between the museums and its multiple stakeholders, both historical and contemporary.
 Such a relational approach takes into account co-creative knowledge production, experimental modes of engaging with the collections and the importance of contestation.
 Similarly it addresses issues of Europe’s diversity by looking at the intersecting diasporas of objects and peoples.
 A major concern for this present project is Digital Futures addressing the question of how new digital technologies are impacting notions of citizenship and (trans-national) belonging and how the different stakeholders experience our museums and relate to cultural heritage presented in them.

-With these interrelated concerns, Museums of Ethnography and World Cultures will develop new practices to address the shifting citizenship regimes and practices that are emerging in Europe.
+With these interrelated concerns, Museums of Ethnography and World Cultures will develop new practices to address the shifting citizenship regimes in Europe.
 We will explore how the museums can function as places that foster a greater sense of belonging for diasporic and post-migrant communities without their continued ‘othering’ or alienation.
 These museums that reveal how deeply European cultures are routed in travel, encounter, and empire for centuries demonstrate how varied and international European cultures in fact are.
 The focus therefore is not only on (post)migrant citizens, as the goal is to develop these museums as places of encounter where all visitors can get a better understanding of a changing, super-diverse Europe.

 In recent years, Museums of Ethnography and World Cultures with their rich historic collections documenting global cultural diversity have started to reach out to more culturally diverse constituents both nationally and in their immediate local surroundings.
 As these museums’ holdings often share origins with those of immigrant communities, they are especially important as places of recognition and valorisation.
 Yet, such diversity work may not go far enough in addressing either the needs of post-migrant citizens or the majority population of European descent.
 Indeed, it contributed to create differentiated citizens that continue to frame some people as belonging and others as outsiders.